Previous dayApril 16, 2026Next day

 511.4 km---✓ ReviewedUSGS →

-April 16, 2026 brought a magnitude 4.2 earthquake south of the Fiji Islands, logged at 18:03 UTC.
+On April 16, 2026, worldwide seismic activity registered a magnitude 4.2 earthquake south of the Fiji Islands at 18:03 UTC.
 At 511.4 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
-Coordinates: -23.596°, -179.895°.
+The epicenter is at -23.596°, -179.895°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16